The Kids Are All Right (film): Accolades

 Annette Bening won the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, and the film won the Golden Globe Award for Best Motion Picture – Musical or Comedy.
 Nominations were also given to Julianne Moore for Best Actress and Lisa Cholodenko and Stuart Blumberg for Best Screenplay.
 Moore and Bening were both nominated for the BAFTA Award for Best Actress in a Leading Role, and Mark Ruffalo was nominated for the BAFTA Award for Best Actor in a Supporting Role.
 Cholodenko and Blumberg were also nominees for Best Original Screenplay.
 The film was nominated for Best Picture at the 83rd Academy Awards.
 Bening and Ruffalo were nominated for Best Actress and Best Supporting Actor respectively.
 Cholodenko and Blumberg were also nominated for Best Original Screenplay.
 Laura Rosenthal and Liz Dean won the Artios Award for Outstanding Achievement in Casting – Feature – Studio or Independent Comedy, given by the Casting Society of America.
+The screenplay was ranked the 21st best American screenplay of the 21st century in IndieWire, with Jude Dry praising the script as "a witty and artful take on contemporary family life.
+Bitingly clever and unafraid to take unexpected turns."